Automattic/blocks-everywhere/readme.txt

 - comments - alright
 - BuddyPress - needs a lot of work

+In addition, this plugin adds a new block type "Content Embed" for the Gutenberg editor, which allows you to embed a forum topic from any bbPress site or WordPress.com Support page.

 Blocks Everywhere is developed on Github at:

 [https://github.com/Automattic/blocks-everywhere](https://github.com/Automattic/blocks-everywhere)